 Many individuals do not need the expensive and intensive level of care provided by a nursing home.
-Assisted living bridges the gap between independent living and nursing home care.
-Assisted living residences can offer different levels of assistance, from minimal to comprehensive.
+Assisted living bridges the gap between independent living and nursing home care and can offer different levels of assistance, from minimal to comprehensive.

-The goal of assisted living is to provide older adults a safe environment in which to live as independently as possible, while assisting them with daily living and care, and preserving their dignity and wellbeing.
+The goal of assisted living is to provide older adults with a safe environment in which to live as independently as possible, while assisting them with daily living and care, and preserving their dignity and well-being.

 The state of Florida requires all assisted living residences to have at least a Standard License to operate.
 They must provide at least:

 Nurse-administered medications or assistance with medication management

 Provide or arrange for transportation to health care services

 ADLs are those skills required to manage one’s basic physical needs.
 Activities of Daily Living (ADLs) Include:

 Assisted living residences differ as much as the people who reside in them.
 You have heard the expression that people come in all shapes and sizes.
 Assisted Living Residences are no different and may be: